Hymenoscyphus fraxineus

-Trees reported dying in Poland in 1992 are now believed to have been infected with this pathogen.
-It is now widespread in Europe, with up to 85% mortality rates recorded in plantations and 69% in woodlands.
+The first recognised report of this disease was in 1992 after a large number of ash trees had died in Poland.
+The disease is now widespread in Europe, with up to 85% mortality rates recorded in plantations and 69% in woodlands.
 It is closely related to a native fungus Hymenoscyphus albidus, which is harmless to European ash trees.

-According to a 2016 report published in the Journal of Ecology a combination of H. fraxineus and emerald ash borer attacks could wipe out European ash trees.
+A 2016 report published in the Journal of Ecology posited that a combination of H. fraxineus and emerald ash borer attacks could result in the extinction of European ash trees.

 Genetics

 The fungus Hymenoscyphus fraxineus was first identified and described in 2006 under the name Chalara fraxinea.
 In 2009, based on morphological and DNA sequence comparisons, Chalara fraxinea was suggested to be the asexual stage (anamorph) of the ascomycete fungus Hymenoscyphus albidus.
 However, Hymenoscyphus albidus has been known from Europe since 1851 and is not regarded as pathogenic.
 In 2010, through molecular genetic methods, the sexual stage (teleomorph) of the fungus was recognized as a new species and named Hymenoscyphus pseudoalbidus.
 Four years later it was determined that "under the rules for the naming of fungi with pleomorphic life-cycles", the correct name should be Hymenoscyphus fraxineus.
-Hymenoscyphus fraxineus is "morphologically virtually identical" to Hymenoscyphus albidus, but there are substantial genetic differences between the two species.
+Hymenoscyphus fraxineus is "morphologically virtually identical" to Hymenoscyphus albidus, but there are notable genetic differences between the two species.

-Hymenoscyphus fraxineus has two phases to its life-cycle: sexual and asexual.
+The lifecycle of Hymenoscyphus fraxineus comprises two phases: sexual and asexual.
 The asexual stage (anamorph) grows in affected trees attacking the bark and encircling twigs and branches.
 The sexual, reproductive stage, (teleomorph) grows during summer on ash petioles in the previous year's fallen leaves.
-The ascospores are produced in asci and are transmitted by wind; this might explain the rapid spread of the fungus.
+The ascospores are produced in asci and are transmitted by wind, which may explain the rapid spread of the fungus.
 The origins of the disease are uncertain, but researchers are investigating the theory that the fungus originated in Asia, where ash trees are immune to the disease.
 Genetic analysis of the fungus Lambertella albida which grows harmlessly on petioles of the Manchurian ash (Fraxinus mandschurica) in Japan, has shown that it is likely to be the same species as Hymenoscyphus fraxineus.

-Teams from The Sainsbury Laboratory (TSL) and the John Innes Centre in Norwich sequenced the genome of the fungus in December 2012.
-The sequence has been published on the website OpenAshDieBack and offers clues to how the fungus infects trees.
-The study has uncovered toxin genes and other genes that may be responsible for the virulence of the fungus.
-In the long term researchers aim to find the genes that confer resistance to the pathogen on some ash trees.
+In December 2012, teams from The Sainsbury Laboratory (TSL) and the John Innes Centre in Norwich sequenced the genome of the fungus.
+The sequence has been published on the website OpenAshDieBack and offers insights into the mechanisms of infection in trees by the fungus.
+The study identified toxin genes and other genes that may be responsible for the virulence of the fungus.
+In the long term researchers aim to find the genes that confer resistance to the pathogen in some ash trees.